sanjaysikder/Password-expired-or-Using-a-Default-Password-Redirect-to-Change-Password-Page/README.md

 ### 🔧 Implementation Steps

-#### 1. Add a Flag or Logic to Detect Default Password
+#### 1. Add a Flag or Logic to Detect Default Password or Password expired

-There are two common ways to check for default password usage:

-### 2. Create a "Change Password" Page

-Create a page in your APEX app (e.g., Page **1001**) where users can change their password.

----

-**Store a "Password Reset" Flag in the User Table**

 Add two columns to your user table (if not already there):